ComposableFi/composable/rfcs/0013-redesign-assets-id-system.md

 > asset-manager, while minting/burning only happens through xcm messages
 > This can change in the future

-While Moonbeam does not want asset minting or burning to occur outside of XCM, on Picasso - minting and burning is a core function of Pablo and Staking.
+While Moonbeam does not want asset minting or burning to occur outside XCM, on Picasso - minting and burning is a core function of Pablo and Staking.

-The following is a task breakdown of what is needed to implement two instances of pallet-assets.
-To-Do comments for these tasks will be added in the Dali runtime.
+**Steps**:

-### Import & Declare pallet-assets
+* Import & Declare pallet-assets

-To interact with Parity's pallet assets, we must first import it from our patched Substrate repository.
+  * To interact with Parity's pallet assets, we must first import it from our patched Substrate repository.

-We must then declare two instances within our `construct_runtime!` macro.
+  * We must then declare two instances within our `construct_runtime!` macro.

-### Configure Each Instance of pallet-assets
+* Configure Each Instance of pallet-assets

-For details on the configuration of pallet-assets, see [here](https://paritytech.github.io/substrate/master/pallet_assets/pallet/trait.Config.html#)
+  * NOTE: For details on the configuration of pallet-assets, see [here](https://paritytech.github.io/substrate/master/pallet_assets/pallet/trait.Config.html#)

 ## Update Assets Registry